gpimblott/sprintrunner/README.md

 It organises things by status, displays simple information about each story, who is working on it, and how long it has been in that state.

+**UPDATES for this fork**
+Pivotal also doesn't handle multiple teams at all.
+This fork has been designed to handle each team as a project All searches are across multiple projects and transparently aggregated It also focussed on providing stats across projects to make it easier to generate reports

+Next steps are to project team based dashboards of current stories (as per the original design)

 ##Installation

 Clone this repo